 Chocolate Rum Mousse Cake

 This is a wonderfully light, gluten-free chocolate cake.
 Once baked, it is very easy to assemble.
 You don’t have to be a master chef to create this show-stopping dessert.
-If you are keeping kosher for Passover, this is the perfect dessert to finish your family meal with.

 - Free e-recipe book on sign up

 - Never miss a thing with our newsletter

 - 100g butter, melted

 - 250ml double cream

 - 150g raspberries